-The Iowa State University Integrated Pest Management (IPM) Program is pleased to present the ninth annual Crop Scouting Competition for Iowa Youth.
+The Iowa State University Integrated Pest Management (IPM) Program is pleased to present the tenth annual Crop Scouting Competition for Iowa Youth.
 Middle school and high school students (those completing grades 7-12) from Iowa are invited to compete and showcase crop scouting abilities in corn and soybean.
 The competition will be a one day event focusing on outdoor learning.

 High school students from across Iowa are invited to compete and showcase their scouting abilities in corn and soybean on August 5 at the Iowa State University Extension Farm.
 The competition will be a one day event with both indoor and outdoor components.
 The theme for this years competition is Crop Scouting Innovations.
 Monetary prizes will be awarded to winners.
 Click HERE for more information and registration.